Welcome to the inaugural IrishCentral Creativity & Arts Awards, honoring excellence and innovation across the Irish creative community in America.

 Ambitious and unprecedented; a bold plan to bring the greatest collection of artworks in the world relating to Ireland back home for exhibitions in Dublin, Cork, and Derry.

 At the heart of the state capital, this bustling museum flies the flag for Ireland and Irish America with its packed program of activities, book launches, exhibitions, film-showings, and celebrations.

-3. Commemoration of the 20th Anniversary Good Friday Agreement – Irish Cultural Center McClelland Library, Phoenix, Arizona
+3. Peace and Reconciliation - the 20th Anniversary Good Friday Agreement – Irish Cultural Center McClelland Library, Phoenix, Arizona

 An enduring legacy of the life and contribution of Arizona’s most famous Irishman Norm McClelland (who passed away in July 2017), this unique center and library is host to Derry mural artists healing the wounds of the past with outstanding street art.

 4. Irish Arts & Writers Festival, Los Gatos & San Francisco, California